stenterello/ft_ping_tester/README.md

 To use this tester (which is still WIP) you have to run `get_inetutils.sh` in the project root and set your ping clone project in config.toml.
 If something goes wrong, `ft_ping_tester` will panic, warning about some files not found.
 To start the packets compliance tester, sudo privilege is needed - because of this, the crate is made of two executables, `ft_ping_tester` and `interceptor`: the latter is to perform packets interception and must be runned as sudo (all of this is made by `ft_ping_tester` itself).
-To use the section about packet tests, your `ft_ping` needs to implement the `-i` option, which permits to specify the ID of the ICMP packet.
-This is useful to intercept exactly the packet sent from your executable and prevent the possibility to intercept another packet (even if it is not so probable).

 ```
 git clone https://github.com/stenterello/ft_ping_tester.git